ArnabSarkar007/Resume/README.md

 # Resume
-I have created my resume from scratch using HTML 5.
+I have created my resume from scratch using HTML.